-“We have an ongoing recruitment drive, but it’s very hard to get new staff in places such as Docking, which are very isolated and hard to get to.
-It’s especially hard coming up to the Christmas and New Year period.
+“We have an ongoing recruitment drive, but it’s very hard to get new staff in places such as Docking, which is very isolated and hard to get to.
+It’s especially hard coming up to the Christmas and New Year period”.

 “We have to sponsor immigrants from outside the EU to work in this country and our homes are inspected yearly by the Home Office.
 This year, it has revoked the licence.”

-This sad case highlights the affect the revocation of a UK Sponsor licence can have, not only on the owners of an organisation, but its workers and the community as a whole.
+This sad case highlights the effect the revocation of a UK Sponsor licence can have, not only on the owners of an organisation but its workers and the community as a whole.

 It also highlights how crucial it is for Sponsor Licence holders to ensure their policies and procedures are fully compliant with Home Office regulations and guidelines.